Overcoming analysis paralysis: the research-backed guide to deciding faster

 Did You Know?

-Hick’s Law (1952) found that every doubling of available options adds a fixed increment to your decision time.
-Your brain isn’t broken – it’s doing exactly what information overload demands of it.
+Hick’s Law (1952) found that decision time increases logarithmically with the number of options, so each successive doubling adds a smaller absolute increment than the one before.
+Your brain isn’t broken.
+It is doing exactly what information overload demands of it.

 “The problem is the environment, not the person.”